yxuo/learning/readme.md

 7. Feel free to add content in addiction to what is taught;

-8. Have depth no more than the necessary and rasonable;
+8. Have depth no more than the necessary and reasonable;

 9. If you want to use explanatory images, tables, etc, do it yourself in markdown, mermaid, in last case, in a image editor.